Grade (climbing): Alaskan

 In the "Alaskan Overall Difficulties" system, mountaineering routes are graded from 1 (easiest) to 6 (hardest), and factor in difficulty, length, and commitment (including storms, cold, and cornicing).
 The system was developed by Boyd N. Everett Jr. in 1966, for the particular challenges of Alaskan climbing, and rarely appears outside of the region.
-A summary of the levels from Alaska: A Climbing Guide (2001) is:
+A summary from Alaska: A Climbing Guide (2001):